Q & A

 Q: Is there a particular time that we are supposed to run a Generator Project on the weekend?

-A: Anytime between Friday night at 5pm until Sunday at midnight is the window to participate in the Generator Project.
-As for the start and length of time for your event, it is up to you!
-Do what you think works for your gathering and the type of event that you wish to host.
+A: Anytime between Friday and Sunday, on our Generator Weekends, is the window to participate in the Generator Project.
+We start on Friday hoping to inspire businesses to support their employees health by hosting Generator Projects in the workplace.
+At the end of the workday and through the rest of the weekend we hope to inspire people to take action in their own lives by connecting with family, friends or neighbours.
+As for the length of time for your Generator Project, it is up to you!
+Do what you think works for your gathering and the type of Project that you wish to host.

 Q: Who Can be a Generator?

 A: Everyone can be a Generator!
-By planning and registering your intention to host your own Generator Project at www.GeneratorProject.org, you are officially a Generator.
+By planning and registering your intention to host your own Generator Project and get people together face to face you are a Generator!
+You can register your Generator Project here , and by doing so you get entered into win prizes and become part of a global movement to make the world a happier and healthier place by getting together face to face.
 We appreciate your leadership in getting your friends, family or community together and are excited to hear about your story after the event.
 Don’t forget, the size of your gathering isn’t the important part.
 It’s about getting connected and enjoying the people that you invite to spend time with.

 Q: What is a Generator Project?

-A: A Generator Project is any gathering created to encourage face to face social connections inspired by the Generator Project campaign message.
-It can be as small as you and a friend or neighbour having coffee, to a family or community BBQ or as large as a street long party or activity.
+A: A Generator Project is any gathering inspired by the Generator Project message and registered at www.GeneratorProject.org which is hosted over a Generator Weekend.
+It can be as small as you and a friend or neighbour having coffee, to a family BBQ or as large as a street long party or outdoor activity.
+We want you to make us the excuse to reach out and get connected face to face and create healthy connection habits moving forward!

 Q: How big does it need to be?